Skip to main content

 • These tips are made of copper, easy to tin, and diamagnetic, and are suitable for low-temperature soldering.

-• This set includes 10 types of tips, allowing you to choose the one that suits your needs.
+• This kit includes 10 types of tips, allowing you to choose the one that suits your needs.

-• Do not leave your soldering iron running for hours without using it.
-This could blacken the tip.
+• Do not leave your soldering iron on for hours without using it.
+This could cause the tip to blacken.

-• Try tinning the tip while it is heating up.
+• Try to tin the tip while it is still heating up.

 If you leave it on too long or overheat it, the solder will burn and turn black again.